rgroemmer/dotfiles/docs/k3s.md

 # Add the --cluster-init flag and remove the server address, it should look something like that:
 sudo k3s server --cluster-init  --token-file /run/secrets/k3s_token --config /nix/store/lqjydiympzbw7rfpxj2cb37algfvy171-config.yaml

-# Let it get some minutes to bootstrap the etcd-cluster, after 1-2min kill it with C-c, reenable systemd again
+# Wait till the clusterInit is successfully finished, then reboot node
-sudo systemctl start k3s
+sudo reboot

 # Verify that k3s is runnig
 journalctl -u k3s -f